oemof/oemof-solph/doc/oemof_solph.rst

     print(my_energsystem.groups['natural_gas']
     print(electricity_bus)
+.. note:: See the :py:class:`~oemof.solph.blocks.Bus` block for all information about the mathematical background.

 Flow
 ++++

 The flow class has to be used to connect.
 An instance of the Flow class is normally used in combination with the definition of a component.
 A Flow can be limited by upper and lower bounds (constant or time-dependent) or by summarised limits.
-For all parameters see the API documentation of the Flow class or the examples of the nodes below.
+For all parameters see the API documentation of the :py:class:`~oemof.solph.network.Flow` class or the examples of the nodes below.
 A basic flow can be defined without any parameter.

 .. code-block:: python

     solph.Flow()

+.. note:: See the :py:class:`~oemof.solph.blocks.Flow` block for all information about the mathematical background.

 Sink
 ++++

 A sink is normally used to define the demand within an energy model but it can also be used to detect excesses.
-The Sink class is more or less a plug because the needed options are already part of the Flow class (see above).

 The example shows the electricity demand of the electricity_bus defined above.
 The *'my_demand_series'* should be sequence of normalised values while the *'nominal_value'* is the maximum demand the normalised sequence is multiplied with.
 The parameter *'fixed=True'* means that the actual_value can not be changed by the solver.